 Who Is Eligible?
 You must have Medicare Part A and/or Part B to get a Medicare Prescription Drug plan.

 When Can I Enroll?
-Both Medicare Advantage Prescription Drug Plans and Standalone Prescription Drug Plans are best purchased during the Initial Enrollment Period or the Open Enrollment Period.
+Both Medicare Advantage Prescription Drug Plans and Standalone Prescription Drug Plans are best purchased during the Initial Enrollment Period or the Annual Enrollment Period.

 The Initial Enrollment Period is the 7-month period surrounding your 65th birthday -- 3 months before the month you turn 65, the month you turn 65, and 3 months after the month you turn 65.

-After the Initial Enrollment Period, the next time you can enroll in a prescription drug plan is the Open Enrollment Period, which begins on October 15 and ends on December 7.
-You may also switch Prescription Drug plans during the Open Enrollment period if you are already enrolled in one and would like to change plans.
+After the Initial Enrollment Period, the next time Medicare beneficiaries can enroll in a prescription drug plan is the Annual Enrollment Period, which begins on October 15 and ends on December 7.
+You may also switch Prescription Drug plans during the Annual Enrollment period if you are already enrolled in one and would like to change plans.

-It may be possible to enroll in a Prescription Drug plan during the Special Enrollment Period.
-It is important to remember that the Special Enrollment Period is only open to those who recently had a major life change, such as a move or a loss of health coverage.
+It may be possible to enroll in a Prescription Drug plan during a Special Enrollment Period.
+It is important to remember that a Special Enrollment Period is only open to those who recently experienced certain major life changes, such as moving out of their plan’s service area or a loss of health coverage.

-Since Special Enrollment is limited, it is important that you do not miss the Initial or Open Enrollment Periods.
+Since Special Enrollment is limited, it is important that you do not miss the Initial or Annual Enrollment Periods.

 Finally, there are two additional opportunities to change plans if you are already enrolled.

 How Much Does It Cost?
-Monthly premiums for Medicare Prescription Drug Plans vary by carrier, plan, the state you live in, and the prescription drugs you require.
+Monthly premiums for Medicare Prescription Drug Plans vary by carrier, plan, and the state you live in.

 When shopping for a plan, it is important to compare plans side by side, and by formulary.
 The formulary is the exact drugs that the plan covers, and different formularies have different costs.